arjvik/IronReignBot/README.md

 You create a handler by making a class that extends `AbstractHandler` and implementing the requisite method, adding a event handler to the Discord4J client.
 It is probably easier to make a class extending `AbstractImperativeHandler`, which takes care of the boilerplate of defining the event handler and extracting the needed domain objects.
 If you wish to add an Admin-locked handler, create a class that extends `AbstractAdminHandler`.
 This takes care of the boilerplate of `AbstractImperativeHandler`, but also ensures that the command is only called by the Admin user.

+To register a handler, add the `@EventHandler` annotation to it.
+Disabling it is as easy as adding `@Disabled` (just like an FTC OpMode!).